How put options work

 If you believe the price of an underlying asset is likely to rise in the coming months, you could look to become a put seller.
 By selling a put option contract, you are confident that the market value of an asset will be steady or strong in the short-to-medium term.

 As a put seller, you receive a pre-agreed premium per share to enable the buyer to purchase the options contract.
 However, there is much more financial downside to being a put seller.
-Unlike a put buyer, sellers must buy the underlying asset if it reaches the strike price.
+Put sellers can be assigned and required to buy the underlying asset if the option is exercised (including possible early exercise for some options).
 Subsequently, put sellers are required to have sufficient funds in their account or pre-agreed margin capacity with their broker to purchase the asset from the put buyer.

 Put options in summary